-Figure 5.3.3f.
-Histograms of the hydraulic head residuals for the Carrizo Aquifer, the Calvert Bluff Formation, the Simsboro Aquifer, the Hooper Aquifer, and the shallow groundwater flow System for the transient period 1930 to 2010.
+Figure 5.3.31.
+Histograms of the hydraulic head residuals for all calibration targets in all wells in the Carrizo Aquifer, the Calvert Bluff Formation, the Simsboro Aquifer, the Hooper Aquifer, and the shallow groundwater flow system for the transient period 1930 to 2010.